-- Rest stronger players and provide more game-time to less experienced players. - Play players out of position to help develop different skills. - Asking individual players to play for the opposition, or mixing teams completely, can provide a different challenge and help develop communication skills. - Ask the referee to introduce law variations to condition games e.g. minimum number of passes/phases, constraints on how some players score.
+- Rest stronger players and provide more game-time to less experienced players. - Play players out of position to help develop different skills. - Asking individual players to play for the opposition, or mixing teams completely, can provide a different challenge and help develop communication skills. - Ask the referee to introduce law variations to condition games e.g. minimum number of passes/phases, scoring contraints on certain players.

-Putting player first

-5 steps to player welfare
+Putting player first 5 steps to player welfare